2017 Fayzabad protests: Internet blocking and media blackouts

 On 25 November 2017, the NetBlocks internet shutdown observatory and Digital Rights Foundation identified mass-scale blocking of social media and content-sharing websites YouTube, Twitter and Facebook throughout Pakistan.
-Transmission of TV news channels were put off-air by PEMRA as a strategy of operation against sit-in protesters at Fayzabad interchange, which immediately ignited as a countrywide demonstrations.
+Transmission of TV news channels were put off-air by PEMRA as a strategy of operation against sit-in protesters at Faizabad interchange, which immediately ignited as a countrywide demonstrations.
 Pakistan Broadcasters Association condemned the government's unilateral shut down of news channels on 25 November 2017.
 However, transmission of news channels were restored by PEMRA in the afternoon of 26 November 2017 and the PTA was instructed to lift its ban over social media websites.

 Reactions

 Clash with police, 25 November 2017.

 On 25 November 2017, police launched an operation using tear gas and water canons to clear the area where Tehreek-e-Labaik protesters had camped out for the last 20 days as they have blocked the main routes into the capital of Islamabad, after the police, the government called the army to control the law and order situation in the federal capital (Islamabad).

 The protest took place in other parts of the country, including both rural and urban areas.
 The government faced strong reactions by general public and a large numbers of protestors blocked the national highways throughout the country.
 Police was withdrawn from most of cities to avoid clashes.
 This crackdown also sparked outraged against the ruling party and many mob attacks took place on homes of Members of Pakistan Muslim League (N) causing them to flee from their homes.
 Many more protesters died during clashes in Karachi and outskirts of Lahore.
-Sit in's were held until the leadership at Fayzabad asked them to disperse after the agreement.
+Sit in's were held until the leadership at Faizabad asked them to disperse after the agreement.
 The crowds dispersed peacefully.

 Head of the Moon Sighting Council Mufti Muneeb ur Rehman strongly condemned the action of the government.

 Pakistani politician Imran Khan called for the protests to remain peaceful, while not explicitly supporting or opposing the goals of Tehreek-e-Labbaik.
-Controversy came about on Pakistani social media after footage leaked showing a senior Pakistani military official handling out money and encouraging the protesters.
+Controversy came about on Pakistani social media after footage leaked showing a senior Pakistani military official handling out money.